kubeflow/website/content/en/docs/components/hyperparameter-tuning/trial-template.md

    - "--trial-resources=PipelineRun.v1beta1.tekton.dev"
    ```

-After these changes, deploy Katib as described in
+After these changes, deploy Katib as described in the
 [getting started guide](/docs/components/hyperparameter-tuning/hyperparameter/#installing-katib)
-and wait until `katib-controller` pod is created.
+and wait until the `katib-controller` pod is created.
 You can check logs from the Katib controller to see your resource integration:

 ```shell